replicatedhq/troubleshoot.sh/docs/source/host-collect-analyze/certificateValidity.md

 In addition to the [shared collector properties](/collect/collectors/#shared-properties), the `certificateValidity` collector accepts the following parameters:

 #### `paths` (Required)
-Includes multiple file paths of certificates on the host
+Includes multiple file paths for certificates on the host.

 ### Example Collector Definition